Capitulation Looms as Losses Mount

 Breaking news

-BlackRock’s Bitcoin ETF Faces $59 Million Redemption as Institutional Investors Slow DownGlassnode's report notes that realized losses are approaching levels associated with severe capitulation, a sign that investors are giving up on their holdings.
+Michael Saylor Explains Bitcoin’s Core Innovation as Energy-to-Value ConversionGlassnode's report notes that realized losses are approaching levels associated with severe capitulation, a sign that investors are giving up on their holdings.
 The report suggests that a durable recovery in Bitcoin's price is unlikely unless there is a significant shift in the global economic landscape.
 A break below 99 in the dollar index or a decline in the 10-year Treasury yield could be the catalyst for such a recovery.

 Can the Dollar Hold Up?